seenthattinker/Conceptinero/government/eligible.md

 below) SR&ED work is carried out.

 **Note**\
-"Eligible" and "ineligible" (including the forms "eligibility" and "ineligibility") are widely used in the SR&ED program, although the Act does not define these terms.
-For this document, "eligible" or "ineligible", without any other qualifier, means work that meets or does not meet the definition of SR&ED in subsection 248(1) of the Act.
-In addition, "uncertainty" and "advancement" without any other qualifiers refer to [scientific or technological uncertainty](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ncrtnty) and [scientific or technological
+*Eligible* and *ineligible* (including the forms *eligibility* and *ineligibility*) are widely used in the SR&ED program, although the Act does not define these terms.
+For this document, *eligible* or *ineligible*, without any other qualifier, means work that meets or does not meet the definition of SR&ED in subsection 248(1) of the Act.
+In addition, *uncertainty* and *advancement* without any other qualifiers refer to [scientific or technological uncertainty](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ncrtnty) and [scientific or technological